-The October 7, 2022, Ruling Seeking Comments on Portfolios to be used in the 2023-2024 TPP proposed the 30 MMT portfolio with the 2021 IEPR Additional Transportation Electrification (ATE) load scenario as the reliability and policy-driven base case portfolio for the 2023-2024 TPP.
+The October 7, 2022, Ruling Seeking Comments on Portfolios to be used in the 2023-2024 TPP3 proposed the 30 MMT portfolio with the 2021 IEPR Additional Transportation Electrification (ATE) load scenario as the reliability and policy-driven base case portfolio for the 2023-2024 TPP.
 The ruling proposed mapping and transmitting two study years: 2033 and 2035 for this base case portfolio.
 The ruling also proposed transmitting two policy-driven sensitivity portfolios: an offshore wind portfolio centered on the development of 13.4 GW of offshore wind by 2035 and a limited offshore and out-of-state (OOS) wind development portfolio designed to study an alternative resource mix more reliant on solar, storage, and geothermal.
 Based on party comments, the decision was made to not include the second, limited offshore and OOS wind sensitivity portfolio.

 The busbar mapping work was conducted by staff taking into consideration parties' comments on the busbar mapping methodology.
 This Report describes the base case portfolio, its mapping to specific busbars, as well as additional inputs and assumptions for the CAISO's 2023-2024 TPP.
-This report also summarizes the key mapping results for the offshore wind sensitivity portfolio.
+CPUC staff intended to release the mapping results for the offshore wind sensitivity portfolio in a supplement document in February 2023.